simsketch/restaurant-menu-api/README.md

 1. Open Postman and click on "Import".
 2. Select the `postman_collection.json` file from the project root.
 3. Set the `baseUrl` environment variable to `http://localhost:4000`.
-4. Add your API key to the headers for each request.

 ### Running Tests